Elizaongwz/DSA4264/technical-report (eliza).md

 Currently, the problem lies in LTA introducing new MRT lines as an attempt to make public transportation more attractive to commuters.
 Before this, commuters relied trunk services as they cover relatively popular and long routes.
 Upon doing so, ridership for these trunk services dropped.
 As such, LTA would like to identify trunk services that are significantly parallel to MRT lines to be either removed or modified.
 Through streamlining transport options, budget can be utilised for other potential bus routes so that commuters can travel more conveniently.

 Public transport can still be improved by identifying upcoming or current places that are experiencing a shortage of commute options.
 But, with a fixed amount of budget of $1 billion for buses assigned to LTA, funds have to be transferred in order to incorporate these changes.
 However, during the recent route rationalisation exercise for bus service 167, a service that overlaps significantly with the Thomson-East Coast Line (TEL), key opinions have mentioned that completely removing bus services can lead to more crowded buses for services that pass through MRT stations as commuters transfer to MRT.
 Furthermore, completely removing services can also deter commuters from taking public transport as a whole.
-We thus have to thread carefully and deeply inspect multiple datasets such as ridership to determine the potential consequences of modifying or removing bus services.
+We thus have to thread carefully and go beyond parallelism scores.

 Data science is necessary in this problem as geospatial data has to be analysed.
 By displaying all current bus services against train lines and through thorough analysis of the popularity of bus services, we can construct a robust algorithm for parallel scores to identify bus routes that can potentially be removed or modified.
 The algorithm can be written based on factors such as how much it overlaps with train lines, how convenient the train ride is, and how many MRT stations the bus service passes through.
+Additionally, as mentioned above, it would be naive to simply use parallelism to decide if the bus service should be removed.
+Data science is thus also necessary in exploration and visualisation using datasets such as ridership to decide services that can potentially be modified or removed.

 ### 2.2 Success Criteria